devtron-labs/devtron/docs/user-guide/sdh/README.md

 ### When and Why to Use

-Devtron's Software Distribution Hub Devtron is designed to be used in scenarios where:
+Devtron's Software Distribution Hub is designed to be used in scenarios where:

-* **Multi-Tenant Deployments**: You build software solutions for multiple clients (tenants) who require updates deployed to their distinct environments.
-For one client you may have to deploy a separate instance of your application, which has separate application layer and data layer on their infrastructure.
+* **Tenanted deployment**: You build software solutions for clients (tenants) who require updates deployed to their distinct environments.
+For every tenant, you may have to deploy a separate instance of your application, which has separate application layer and data layer on their infrastructure.

 * **Complex Release Management**: You need a centralized solution to manage the deployment of software updates across various environments and ensure smooth collaboration between different teams involved in the release process.

-* **Enhanced Visibility and Monitoring**: You need improved visibility into the release process for stakeholders such as Release Managers, Developers, DevOps teams, System Reliability Engineers (SREs), Tenant Points of Contact (POCs), and other stakeholders.
+* **Poor Visibility and Monitoring**: You need improved visibility into the release process for stakeholders such as Release Managers, Developers, DevOps teams, System Reliability Engineers (SREs), Tenant Points of Contact (POCs), and other stakeholders.
 They need to monitor releases, debug issues, and have access to current operational statuses.

-* **Standardized Deployment Processes**: You want to standardize and automate deployment processes to ensure error-free releases and streamline operations across multiple tenant environments.
+* **Inconsistent Deployment Processes**: You need standardization because you face operational challenges and deviation in your release outcomes, while carrying out deployment processes across multiple tenant environments.

-* **Comprehensive Release Documentation**: You require detailed documentation and checklists for each release, specifying versioning, dependencies, configuration changes, and deployment prerequisites to ensure consistent and successful deployments.
+* **Insufficient Release Documentation**: You intend to eliminate confusion because your releases lack detailed documentation, including versioning, dependencies, configuration changes, and deployment prerequisites, causing inconsistencies and deployment failures.

 ---